cassist/blogthingv2/content/about.md

 I have more interests than I have time or energy.
 Some include:

-* Travel and Art Photography
+* Creating and Enjoying Travel and Art Photography
-* Indie CJK Music
+* Listening to Indie CJK Music
-* Valorant eSports
+* Consuming Valorant eSports
-* Speculative Fiction
+* Reading Speculative Fiction...
-* Reading Wikipedia
+* ... and Wikipedia like a book
-* Specialty and Third Wave Coffee
+* Brewing and Drinking Locally Roasted Coffee
-* Bundesliga
+* Cheering on Bayern Munich in the Bundesliga
 * Raiding in FFXIV
 * Babying my three cats
 * and the list goes on